AmitSharmamad/slack-blockify/README.md

 5. A `block` - (handlers registered with only block_id)
     1. Regex block_id match
     2. string block_id match

+## Best Practices

+-   Using action_id and block_id while composing the messages, is highly recommended.
+-   Using direct string values while registering an action handler is recommended instead of a RegExp.
+-   Using action values is not recommended.
+-   Using the combination of action_id and block_id, gives high performance and is a good practice to handle interactive actions.

 ## Near-Future Usecases